szabgab/rustatic/README.md

 # Rustatic - Rust Static server

-When locally developing a static web site it can quite useful to be able to run a small web server and be able to see the results.
+When locally developing a static web site it can be quite useful to be able to run a small web server and be able to see the results.

 Rustatic provides this service.